Pentecostal Sermons and Bible Studies by Pastor Jim Feeney, Ph.D.

 2 Timothy 1:11 And of this gospel I [Paul] was appointed a herald [a preacher: KJV] and an apostle and a teacher.

 • The apostle Paul was not only a preacher, he was also identified as a teacher in the Bible.
 The Bible teacher is a specific ministry.
 The Antioch church had “prophets and teachers.”
 I was ordained as a pastor in 1980.
-But five years earlier, in 1975, I had been ordained as a five-fold ministry Bible teacher, as in Ephesians 4:11.
+But five years earlier, in 1975, I had been ordained as a five-fold ministry teacher of the Bible/God's Word, as in Ephesians 4:11.
 Over time the Lord added additional ministry gifts to my life.
 But teaching His word was always the primary one, and the one that gave me the greatest joy, in my 50+ years of ministry to this day [2022 edit].

-• For your interest, let me mention a partial list of some who were teachers in the Bible.
+• For your interest, here's a list of examples of some who were teachers in the Bible.

 • One of the ministries of the priests of Old Testament Israel was to teach the Law.